Cervical cancer is a common malignancy whose aetiology is intimately related to human papillomavirus.

 In the UK it is the most common cancer in women younger than 35.
 In the developing world cervical cancer is the second most common cancer in women.
 It can occur in women, transgender men (with retained cervix) and non-binary individuals (assigned female at birth).

-Cervical screening has helped to prevent cervical cancer by diagnosing and treating pre-malignant lesions.
-However unfortunately attendance to screening fluctuates and has been falling recently prompting a number of national campaigns to combat this.
+Cervical screening can help to prevent cervical cancer by diagnosing and treating pre-malignant lesions.
+Unfortunately, attendance to screening fluctuates and has been falling recently prompting a number of national campaigns to combat this.

 There are around 3,200 cases of cervical cancer in the UK each year.

 In 2017, cervical cancer accounted for 2% of cancers and was the 14th most common cancer in women.
 In 2015 - 2017, the incidence was highest in women aged 30 - 34.

 It is projected that the incidence will decrease in the coming decades as a result of the HPV vaccines.